-Eva Longoria and Maite Gomez-Rejon are back to take an even bigger bite out of the most delicious food and its history.
-This season features more of what you love: family stories from Eva and Maite, fascinating facts on the yummiest ingredients from their culture, interviews with food enthusiasts, chefs, and historians plus on-location episodes that bring you closer to the hidden history of your favorite foods.
-Oh, and lots more taste testing, drink making, and recipes for you to try at home.
+Taste buds, Eva Longoria and Maite Gomez-Rejon, take a bite out of the most delicious food and its history.
+Every episode includes - family stories from Eva and Maite, fascinating facts on the yummiest ingredients from their culture, interviews with food enthusiasts, chefs, and historians plus on-location episodes that bring you closer to the hidden history of your favorite foods.
+Oh, and these's lots of taste testing, drink making, and recipes for you to try at home.
 Listen to Hungry for History every Thursday and learn more about the dishes and drinks you grew up enjoying while discovering the origins of new favs too.

 Eva and Maite wrap up the season by reflecting on some of the highlights of season two and on the importance of celebrating our stories and achievements through the lens of food.